 - 2. Check the wattage usage of each item that you plan to connect to the genset.
 Table 1 lists typical wattages for common electrical appliances.
 Look at the appliance nameplate to obtain the actual wattage for each item. - 3.
-Add the wattages of each of the loads that will be operated at the same time.
-Make sure that the total wattage does not exceed the genset rating (2800 watts).
+Add the wattages of all the items to be operated at the same time.
+Make sure that the total wattage does not exceed the limit of the vehicle circuit breaker (3600 watts).

-Example: In our example we will use a 13,500 BTU air conditioner with a nameplate wattage of 1,800 watts.
-In addition, a few common appliances are used as follows:
+Example: In our example we will use a 13,500 BTU air conditioner with a nameplate wattage of 1,800.
+In addition, a few common appliances are used.

 Air Conditioner 1800 Watts

 Converter 500 Watts

+Coffee Percolator 600 Watts

 Television 300 Watts

-Total 2600 Watts
+Total 3200 Watts

-4. Start the genset and allow it to warm up for a few minutes before adding any electrical loads.
+4. Start the genset and allow it to warm up for a few minutes before adding electrical loads.

-Make sure that each of the appliances and tools are properly grounded and that power cords and equipment are in good working condition before connecting them to the genset.
+Make sure that each of the appliances and tools are properly grounded and that they are in good working condition before using them.